 Passive open space will be provided within The Moonee Hamlets to provide a curtilage to the existing village and green links between the existing urban development and the coastal foreshore.
 The desired character of the space will be dominated by landscape offering vantage points to the sea.

-Although not all precincts are fully designed, plans for the first two hamlets, the Village Centre (Hamlet 1) and Hamlet 2 are designed in detail.
-The plans have been included to provide an indication of the Architectural and Urban Design themes proposed for these areas.
+Although not all precincts are fully designed, plans for Hamlet 2 are designed in detail.
+The plan has been included to provide an indication of the Architectural and Urban Design themes proposed for these areas.